Government Homebuyer Programs

 FHA $100 Down Program

-The FHA $100 Down Program allows eligible buyers to purchase certain HUD-owned homes with as little as $100 down instead of the standard FHA minimum down payment requirement.
+The FHA $100 Down Program allows qualified buyers to purchase certain HUD-owned homes with as little as $100 down instead of the standard FHA minimum down payment.

 Potential Benefits